 Calcium homeostasis refers to the regulation of the concentration of calcium ions in the extracellular fluid.

 An adult body contains about one kilogram of calcium.
-It is fifth most abundant element in the human body.
+It is the fifth most abundant element in the human body.

 Calcium takes part in a wide range of biologic functions including bone mineralization and.
 Calcium is mainly provided by diet though some elderly persons also require calcium supplementation.